nils-schween/multipole-conv/README.md

 Q_2,0,0 = +1.94163+0i q^+2_2 -1.58533+0i q^+0_2 +1.94163+0i q^-2_2
 ```

-On the left-hand side we see the components of the quadrupole moment expressed
+We see the components of the quadrupole moment expressed in terms of the
-in terms of the spherical multipole moments of degree two.
-For the components of
+spherical multipole moments of degree two.
+For the components of the quadrupole
-the quadrupole moment the $p,q,r$ notation is used.
-The components with
+moment the $p,q,r$ notation is used.
+The components with $p \leq 1$ are called
-$p \leq 1$ are called independent components and the ones with $p > 1$ are
+independent components and the ones with $p > 1$ are called dependent
-called dependent components.
+components.

 **Note:** Currently, the `multipole-conv` command-line tool works without
 problems up to degree 15.
 Afterwards numerical problems appear and its results